Scientific and Engineering Principles of Adaptive Neurotechnologies

 Focus Course Design

 This Course comprises lectures about and demonstrations of adaptive neurotechnologies.
 The Course is organized in four modules—Neuroscience, Engineering, Data Acquisition and Analysis, and Adaptive Neurotechnologies—that are presented weekly starting July 6 for four weeks.
 Each module comprises live and, in some cases, pre-recorded lectures with live discussions and relevant demonstrations presented during each week.
 The live lectures are presented on Tuesday afternoons, and demonstrations are presented on Thursday afternoons (~3 hours per session).
 Participants watch each module’s pre-recorded lectures on their own schedule and submit questions for discussion with that module’s faculty at the Friday discussion session (~1.5 hr), which also provides opportunities for networking with the faculty and other students.
-For the final demonstration session, participants sign up for breakout sessions with NCAN faculty for further discussion and demonstration of specific technologies and discussion of ideas for adaptive neurotechnology projects.
+The final demonstration session has demonstrations of specific technologies by NIRx (fNIRS), Wearable Sensing (wireless EEG), BioCircuits (peripheral nerve stimulation), and CorTec (Brain Interchange).

 Applying for the Focus Course

-The application fee is based on the career level of the participant.
-A reduced fee is offered for complete applications (materials and application fee) submitted by May 20.
-Application forms may be submitted at any time, but the payment site will open April 30 (please check back for account details).
-Applicants who are not accepted into the Course will receive a full refund of their application fee.
+The application fee is based on the career level of the paticipant.
+A reduced fee is offered for complete applications (materials and application fee) submitted by May 31st.
+Payments are managed by the Albany Research Institute, Inc. (ARI), a non-profit 501(c)(3) research corporation, which was established to facilitate research grant-supported activities at the Stratton VA Medical Center in Albany, NY.
+Applicants who are not accepted into the Course will receive a full refund for their application fee.
+Applications have been closed for 2021.